EGYWEB-Mohamed/Simple-Blog/README.md

 2. Run `composer install` to install the required packages.
 3. Configure your database settings in the `.env` file.
 4. Run `php artisan migrate` to migrate the database schema.
+5. Run `php artisan db:seed` to seed DB With Fake Date.
+   - Admin Account : ( admin@test.com | 123456789 )
-5. Run `php artisan serve` to start the development server.
+6. Run `php artisan serve` to start the development server.
-6. Visit `http://localhost:8000` to view the application.
+7. Visit `http://localhost:8000` to view the application.

 ## Contributing